cartermsmith/predictors-youth-vaping/README.md

 - For a description of what an attempted robustness check via a machine learning algorithm revealed about the data, see the *Limitations* section of `brief.qmd` / `brief.pdf`.

-*Source: Statistics Canada, name of product, reference date.
+*Source: Statistics Canada, 2022 Canadian Community Health Survey Public Use Microdata File, 2026-09-18.
 Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.*